6 Best Places to Visit In Thailand

 3. Ko Phi Phi

-It is commonly known as Phi Phi Islands with its unique rock formations, white sand coves, and turquoise waters.
+The Phi Phi Islands have unique rock formations and turquoise waters – a fairly tale feel.
 The movie “The Beach” was shot here with thrilling imagery.
-This place is an ideal choice for water babies who are open to adventures.
-They can try various sports water activities like snorkelling, surfing, etc.
+This place is a dream choice for water babies who are open to adventures.
+They can try various sports and water activities like snorkelling, surfing, etc.

 4. Krabi